MonoGame/docs.monogame.github.io/articles/getting_to_know/howto/graphics/HowTo_AspectRatio.md

 ## Overview

+Certain games require a fixed resolution that is only suitable for Wide-Screen devices (e.g. a TV).
+The steps below show how to implement a custom `GraphicsDeviceManager` to provide such a restriction.

 ## To restrict graphics devices to widescreen aspect ratios in full-screen mode

 1. Create a class that derives from [GraphicsDeviceManager](xref:Microsoft.Xna.Framework.GraphicsDeviceManager).